-- a) List and describe any resources that are available to applicants, such as application guides, exam blueprints or programs for orientation to the profession. - 1.
-Application packages include a Registration Guide (application guide) that describes the registration requirements.
-The package also includes additional information regarding registration, and where applicable, relevant College forms.
+2. Application packages include a Registration Guide (application guide) that describes the registration requirements.
+The package also includes additional information regarding registration, and where applicable, relevant forms.

-- 2. College staff responds to inquiries by e-mail, telephone, fax and by meeting with prospective applicants. - Information and links to relevant resources on the College website are kept current by College staff. - 4.
-A Career Map titled "Access to the Social Worker and Social Service Worker Designation in Ontario" is posted on the Ministry of Citizenship and Immigration website and can be accessed through a link on the College website. - b) Describe how your organization provides information to applicants about these resources. - 1.
-On the College website the following information is available: - a) Application forms and the corresponding Registration Guides - b) Relevant links to social work and social service work resources which include:
+3. College staff responds to inquiries by e-mail, telephone, fax and by meeting with prospective applicants.

+4. Information and links to relevant resources on the College website are kept current by College staff.

+5. A Career Map titled "Access to the Social Worker and Social Service Worker Designation in Ontario" is posted on the Ministry of Citizenship and Immigration website and can be accessed through a link on the College website.

+b) Describe how your organization provides information to applicants about these resources.

+1. On the College website the following information is available:

+a) Application forms, and the corresponding Registration Guides, and Supplemental Form Regarding Competence to Perform the Role of a Social Service Worker (where applicable);

+b) Relevant links to social work and social service work resources which include: